 Planning for success

 The process of managing risk often tends to focus on minimising the possibility of negative outcomes, but we need always to remember that risk can also mean the possibility of success.
 To achieve a more balanced approach to risk management, we need to find out what works with families and avoid imposing our own solutions.
 This means recognising and valuing the wisdom and knowledge of practitioners, and in turn practitioners should aim to do this with families.
-Organisations in Surrey need to identify what good practice looks like and document this: see Safer Surrey Toolkit for detailed practical information.
+Organisations in Surrey need to identify what good practice looks like and document this.

 Supportive organisational culture

 In order for Safer Surrey to be effectively implemented organisations need to develop a collaborative, strength-based approach that demands rigorous thinking, emotional intelligence and compassion.
 Organisations need to adopt a questioning approach to their work with families, management and leadership and become a ‘learning organisation’.

 A learning organisation is one where people continually develop their capacity, thinking is nurtured, learning opportunities are developed and there is continued inquiry and reflection in order to improve the work we do and outcomes for children.

 Safer Surrey is an integrated approach which incorporates both problems and strengths into a practice framework through a planning and assessment framework that looks at:

 What are we worried about? (past harm, future danger, complicating factors)